 Country/Region Short name Definition Cyprus CYPRUS Note by the Republic of Turkiye: The information in this document with reference to "Cyprus" relates to the southern part of the Island.
 There is no single authority representing both Turkish and Greek Cypriot people on the Island.
 Turkiye recognises the Turkish Republic of Northern Cyprus (TRNC).
 Until a lasting and equitable solution is found within the context of the United Nations, Turkiye shall preserve its position concerning the "Cyprus issue".
 Note by all the European Union member states of the OECD and the European Union: The Republic of Cyprus is recognised by all members of the United Nations with the exception of Turkiye.
 The information in this report relates to the area under the effective control of the Government of the Republic of Cyprus.
 Republic of North Macedonia NORTHMACED Data for the Republic of North Macedonia are available starting in 1990.
 Prior to that, they are included in Former Yugoslavia.
-Former Yugoslavia (if no detail) YUGOND Before 1990, includes Bosnia and Herzegovina; Croatia; Republic of North Macedonia; Kosovo; Montenegro; Slovenia and Serbia.
-Former Soviet Union (if no detail) FSUND Before 1990, includes Armenia; Azerbaijan; Belarus; Estonia; Georgia; Kazakhstan; Kyrgyzstan; Latvia; Lithuania; Republic of Moldova; Russian Federation; Tajikistan; Turkmenistan; Ukraine and Uzbekistan.
+Former Yugoslavia (if no detail) F_YUGOSLAVIA Before 1990, includes Bosnia and Herzegovina; Croatia; Republic of North Macedonia; Kosovo; Montenegro; Slovenia and Serbia.
+Former Soviet Union (if no detail) F_USSR Before 1990, includes Armenia; Azerbaijan; Belarus; Estonia; Georgia; Kazakhstan; Kyrgyzstan; Latvia; Lithuania; Republic of Moldova; Russian Federation; Tajikistan; Turkmenistan; Ukraine and Uzbekistan.
 Georgia GEORGIA Data for Georgia are available starting in 1990.
 Prior to that, they are included in Former Soviet Union.
 Gibraltar GIBRALTAR Kazakhstan KAZAKHSTAN Data for Kazakhstan are available starting in 1990.
 Prior to that, they are included in Former Soviet Union.
 Kosovo KOSOVO Data for Kosovo are available starting in 2000.
 Between 1990 and 1999, data for Kosovo are included in Serbia.
 Prior to 1990, they are included in Former Yugoslavia.
 Kyrgyzstan KYRGYZSTAN Data for Kyrgyzstan are available starting in 1990.
 Prior to that, they are included in Former Soviet Union.
 Malta MALTA Republic of Moldova MOLDOVA Data for Moldova are available starting in 1990.
 Prior to that, they are included in Former Soviet Union.
 Montenegro MONTENEGRO Data for Montenegro are available starting in 2005.
 Between 1990 and 2004, data for Montenegro are included in Serbia.
-Romania ROMANIA

-Country/Region Short name Definition Russia RUSSIA Data for Russia are available starting in 1990.
+Country/Region Short name Definition Romania ROMANIA Russia RUSSIA Data for Russia are available starting in 1990.
 Prior to that, they are included in Former Soviet Union.
 Serbia SERBIA Data for Serbia are available starting in 1990.
 Prior to that, they are included in Former Yugoslavia.
 Serbia includes Montenegro until 2004 and Kosovo until 1999.
 Tajikistan TAJIKISTAN Data for Tajikistan are available starting in 1990.
 Prior to that, they are included in Former Soviet Union.
 Turkmenistan TURKMENIST Data for Turkmenistan are available starting in 1990.
 Prior to that, they are included in Former Soviet Union.
 Ukraine UKRAINE Data for Ukraine are available starting in 1990.
 Prior to that, they are included in Former Soviet Union.
 Ukraine is currently an IEA Association country, therefore it is included in the IEA and Accession/Association countries aggregate (IEA Family), for data starting in 1990 and for the entire time series.
 Uzbekistan UZBEKISTAN Data for Uzbekistan are available starting in 1990.
 Prior to that, they are included in Former Soviet Union.
-Non-OECD Europe and Eurasia EURASIA Includes Albania; Armenia; Azerbaijan; Belarus; Bosnia and Herzegovina; Bulgaria; Croatia; Cyprus ; the Republic of North Macedonia (North Macedonia); Georgia; Gibraltar; Kazakhstan; Kosovo ; Kyrgyzstan; Malta; Republic of Moldova (Moldova); Montenegro; Romania; Russian Federation (Russia); Serbia ; Tajikistan; Turkmenistan; Ukraine; Uzbekistan; Former Soviet Union (prior to 1990) and Former Yugoslavia (prior to 1990).
-Bahrain BAHRAIN Islamic Republic of Iran IRAN Data are reported according to the Iranian calendar year.
-By convention data for the year that starts on 20 March Y and ends on 19 March Y+1 are labelled as year Y. Iraq IRAQ Jordan JORDAN Kuwait KUWAIT
+Non-OECD Europe and Eurasia NONOECD_EURAS Includes Albania; Armenia; Azerbaijan; Belarus; Bosnia and Herzegovina; Bulgaria; Croatia; Cyprus ; the Republic of North Macedonia (North Macedonia); Georgia; Gibraltar; Kazakhstan; Kosovo ; Kyrgyzstan; Malta; Republic of Moldova (Moldova); Montenegro; Romania; Russian Federation (Russia); Serbia ; Tajikistan; Turkmenistan; Ukraine; Uzbekistan; Former Soviet Union (prior to 1990) and Former Yugoslavia (prior to 1990).

-&lt;sup>5 Note by the Republic of Turkiye:
+Note by the Republic of Turkiye: